caio-videmelo/blockchain-for-starters/README.md

 constructor(index, timestamp, data, previousHash = ''): Initializes a new block with the given index, timestamp, data, and previous hash.
 It also calculates the hash for the block using the calculateHash method. calculateHash(): Computes the SHA256 hash of the block's index, timestamp, data, and previous hash.
+The Block class has been updated to include an array of transactions (transactions) instead of a single data field (data).
+The calculateHash function now incorporates these transactions in the hash calculation.

 Blockchain Class: